ipratiklathiya/pra_Lathiya_WEB601Assignments_MyFavouriteSongs-/Pratik.md

 idNumberHere" in the new service whenever a single content item at a specific id is retrieved, where i replaced idNumberHere with the id that was used.

+In My AppComponent, added an input where the user can specify an id number, and a button that, when clicked, will use the new service to retrieve and display a single ContentCard on the page. and  If anything other than a number is entered, or a number outside of the array bounds is entered then  display a message using my message service saying an some kind of error occured.